10 Habits That Will Make You Smarter

 Teaching what you’ve learned to others can reinforce your knowledge and deepen your understanding.

-One of the ways to gauge your level of intelligence or being smart is to teach it to others, by doing this; the knowledge is retained in your brain to an extent.
+One way to gauge your level of intelligence or being smart is to teach it to others.
+By doing this, the knowledge is retained in your brain to some extent.

 For everything that you learn, try to explain it to others.